-- A. The overall time-frame described in A.R.S. § 41-1072(2) for each type of approval granted by the Board is listed in Table 1.
+- A. The overall time-frame described in A.R.S. § 41-1072(2) for each type of approval granted by the Board is listed in Table - 1.
 The applicant and the Executive Director of the Board may agree in writing to extend the substantive review time-frame and overall time-frame.
 The overall time-frame and the substantive review time-frame may not be extended by more than 25% of the overall time-frame. - B. The administrative completeness review time-frame described in A.R.S. § 41-1072(1) for each type of approval granted by the Board is listed in Table 1. - 1.
 The administrative completeness review time-frame begins: - a.
 When the Board receives an application packet for an initial or renewal license or certificate or - b.
 When the Board receives a request for approval of a facility. - 2.
-If the application packet is incomplete, the Board shall send to the applicant a written notice specifying the missing document or incomplete information. - a.
+If the application packet is incomplete, the Board shall send to the applicant a written notice specifying the missing document or incomplete information.

+- a.
 The administrative completeness review time-frame and the overall time-frame are suspended from the postmark date of the notice until the date the Board receives a complete application packet from the applicant. - b.
 An applicant who disagrees with the Board's statement of deficiencies may request a hearing as provided in A.R.S. § 32-2023. - 3.
 If an application packet is complete, the Board shall send a written notice of administrative completeness to the applicant. - 4.
-If the Board grants a license, certificate, or approval during the time provided to assess administrative completeness, the Board shall not issue a separate written notice of administrative completeness.

-- C. The substantive review time-frame described in A.R.S. § 41-1072(3) is listed in Table 1 and begins on the postmark date of the notice of administrative completeness. - 1.
+If the Board grants a license, certificate, or approval during the time provided to assess administrative completeness, the Board shall not issue a separate written notice of administrative completeness. - C. The substantive review time-frame described in A.R.S. § 41-1072(3) is listed in Table 1 and begins on the postmark date of the notice of administrative completeness. - 1.
 During the substantive review time-frame, the Board may make one comprehensive written request for additional information or documentation.
 The time-frame for the Board to complete the substantive review is suspended from the postmark date of the comprehensive written request for additional information or documentation until the Board receives the additional information or documentation. - 2.
 The Board shall send a written notice of approval of a license or certificate to an applicant who meets the qualifications in A.R.S. §§ 32-2001 through 32-2027 and this Chapter. - 3.
 The Board shall send a written notice of denial to an applicant who fails to meet the qualifications in A.R.S. §§ 32-2001 through 32-2027 and these rules. - D. The Board shall consider an application withdrawn if within 360 days from the application submission date the applicant fails to: - 1.
 Supply the missing information requested under subsection (B)(2) or (C)(1); or - 2.
-Take the national physical therapist examination or national physical therapist assistant examination. - E. An applicant who does not wish an application withdrawn may request a denial in writing within 360 days from the application submission date.
+Take the national physical therapist examination or national physical therapist assistant examination. - E. An applicant who does not wish an application withdrawn may request a denial in writing within 360 days from the application submission date. - F. If a time-frame's last day falls on a Saturday, Sunday, or an official state holiday, the Board shall consider the next business day the time-frame's last day.